9 Reasons You Should Hire a Divorce Coach

-Maybe you debated for years if you should stay or go, until finally you were so miserable you couldn’t breathe.
-Or maybe he announced out of the blue that he was unhappy and wanted out, and you never saw it coming.
-Or was it that your relationship just slowed down over the years until it came to a long, grinding halt?
-Regardless of how your marriage ended, it probably felt like someone took your entire life as you knew it and blew it to pieces.
+Maybe you’ve debated for years if you should stay or go, until finally you were so miserable you couldn’t breathe.
+Or maybe HE announced out of the blue that he was unhappy and he wanted out.
+He wasn’t interested in “working on things” and you?
+You never saw it coming.
+Or was it that your relationship just slowed down over the years until it came to a grinding (aching?) halt?
+No matter how your marriage ended, it probably feels like someone took your entire life as you knew it — and blew it to pieces.

-Now you are facing a divorce and you know you have to put yourself back together somehow…but how?
-The questions running through your mind just won’t stop: “Can we even afford a divorce?”
+Now you are facing divorce.
+You know you have to put yourself back together … but how?
+The questions running through your head won’t stop …“Can we even afford a divorce?”
 “What about the kids, will they be ok?”
 “Will I have to go back to work?”
-“What will my friends think?”
+“What will my friends think — who are my friends?”
 “Why is this happening to me?”
 “How am I supposed to start over at my age?”

 What’s a divorce coach?